Red Velvet Sheet Cake

 - Granulated sugar – Granulated sugar sweetens the cake.

-- Butter – Butter adds moisture and richness to the cake, plus delicious butter flavor.
+- Butter – Butter adds moisture and richness to the cake, plus delicious flavor.
 It’s very important that you fully soften the butter for both the cake and the frosting.

 - Vegetable oil – Vegetable oil adds extra moisture and helps keep the cake fresher longer.